thetradedesk/ttd-workflows-java-docs/docs/sdks/graphqlrequest/README.md

 ## submitGraphQlQueryJob

 This generic operation can be used to execute any valid bulk GraphQL query.
-For information on bulk GraphQ query syntax, see [GraphQL API Bulk Operations](https://partner.thetradedesk.com/v3/portal/api/doc/GqlBulkOperations).
+For information on bulk GraphQL query syntax, see [GraphQL API Bulk Operations](https://partner.thetradedesk.com/v3/portal/api/doc/GqlBulkOperations).

 ### Example Usage